EOEPCA/resource-health/docs/usage/tutorials.md

 * How to configure authorization for Health Check API using hooks

 Hooks are Python functions which define API backend and authentication configuration.
-For more about API backends, see [Health Check API Backend](#health-check-api-backend) and [Telemetry API Backend/Proxy](#telemetry-api-backendproxy).
+See [Hooks Documentation](#hooks-documentation), [Health Check API Backend](#health-check-api-backend), and [Telemetry API Backend/Proxy](#telemetry-api-backendproxy).

 Here is how you would forbid some user (eric in this case) to create a ping-an-endpoint check.
 Your deployment might differ from the development cluster which is referenced below, but the steps should translate well to your deployment: